 - To meet the requirements for accreditation of the programme by the Institution of Engineering and Technology (IET) and the Institution of Engineering Designers (IED).

-Modules you’ll study* throughout the course: Year one ENG1101 Introduction to Engineering Design ENG1102 Applied Engineering for Design ENG1201 Designing for Smart Cities 1 ENG1202 Modelling and Simulation in Engineering Design ENG1301 Prototyping ENG1302 Applied Professional Skills and Portfolio Year two ENG2101 Design for Manufacture ENG2102 Designing for Smart Cities 2 ENG2201 User-Centred Product Design ENG2202 Ecological Design ENG2301 The Living Lab ENG2302 Advanced Professional Skills and Portfolio Year three ENG3101 Design for Advanced Manufacturing ENG3102 Innovation and Entrepreneurship in Design ENG3301 Global Design Engineering Individual Project ENG3302 Professional and Personal Portfolio *These modules have been endorsed by TEDI-London's Programme Approval and Review Committee.
-They will be approved by our Academic Board in January.
+Modules you’ll study* throughout the course: Year one ENG1101 Introduction to Engineering Design ENG1102 Applied Engineering for Design ENG1201 Designing for Smart Cities 1 ENG1202 Modelling and Simulation in Engineering Design ENG1301 Prototyping ENG1302 Applied Professional Skills and Portfolio Year two ENG2101 Design for Manufacture ENG2102 Designing for Smart Cities 2 ENG2201 User-Centred Product Design ENG2202 Ecological Design ENG2301 The Living Lab ENG2302 Advanced Professional Skills and Portfolio Year three ENG3101 Design for Advanced Manufacturing ENG3102 Innovation and Entrepreneurship in Design ENG3301 Global Design Engineering Individual Project ENG3302 Professional and Personal Portfolio *These modules have been approved by TEDI-London's Academic Board.
 As part of our DAP’s application process our modules also need to be approved by the OfS, and, as part of our validation process, approval is required by the institution validating our degrees.

 Assessment will be through unseen written examinations, project reports, presentations and portfolios.